The Secret Howff

 One of the things I love about our trips away is the chance to unplug from digital life and get back to basics.
 We played chess and cards into the night and invented a new game called ‘making yourself look like Hitler by shining your head torch back onto your face’.
 Eee, the fun we had.

-Next morning I watched the sunrise over the hills while my teenager slept in.
+Next morning I watched the sunrise over the hills while the teenager slept in.

 We headed back in glorious sunshine and a temperature of 15C – just crazy for the end of February.